Penal Code 1181 PC - Motion For A New Trial

 Grounds for the Motion

-Error of Law by the Court
+The error of Law by the Court

-So, in my experience – and I've been doing this for twenty-five years and have done a lot of jury trials in that time – the judge who made the ruling on the case is not likely to overrule themselves and say, I did make a mistake and I am going to give you a new trial.
+So, in my experience – and I've been doing this for twenty-five years and have done a lot of jury trials in that time – the judge who made the ruling on the case is not likely to overrule themselves and say, I did make a mistake, and I am going to give you a new trial.

 You'll have to bring them some law that's right on point that shows that they messed up and then they'd have to find that the error that they made had a significant impact on the criminal case and was not just some harmless error.
 So, this angle for a motion for a new trial is probably not going to fly, but again your attorney will assess it or your new attorney will assess it.